wp-plugins/google-calendar-events/readme.txt

 * Parses Google Calendar feeds to extract events
 * Displays events as a list or within a calendar grid
+* Events from multiple Google Calendar feeds can be shown in a single list / grid
 * Lists and grids can be displayed in posts, pages or within a widget
 * Options to change the number of events retrieved, date / time format, cache duration etc.
 * Options to change the information displayed (start time, location, description etc.).